nathanialwm/nathanialwm/README.md

 **Nathanial Martin**

 I am a computer science student and the owner of an online reselling business.
-I have worked in many OOP languages including: Typescript, Python, Java, C# and have also worked with SQL.
+I have worked in many OOP languages including: Typescript, Rust, Python, Java, C# and have also worked with SQL.
 I really enjoy the problem-solving aspect of programming which means my passion is in core gameplay mechanics, optimizations and dynamic programming.

 I am in my junior year and actively searching for internships and part-time work within software, app, and game development as well as data analytics.